We have four ways that you can license your pet

 • It tells the community that the pet is owned, increasing the likelihood the pet will get back home without coming into the shelter.

-• In the event a pet bites a person, pets that are not current on their rabies vaccination will have to be quarantined at Animal Services.
+• If a pet bites a person, and the animal is not current on their rabies vaccination, it will have to be quarantined at Animal Services.

 • Pet owner information can be tracked online by officers 24/7 and the community, to get lost pets back home safely.